Links on Android Authority may earn us a commission. Learn more.

 2. VTech Kidizoom Creator Cam

 Digital cameras are convenient, but instant cameras could be a much funner alternative.
-The Fujifilm Instax Mini 11 is one of the best cameras for kids due to its ability to materialize images right after they have been shot.
+The Fujifilm Instax Mini 11 is one of the best cameras for kids due to its ability to materialize images right after being shot.
 Our only complaint is buying paper for printing can get expensive.
 It’s super easy to use, though.
-And since it has auto exposure your kid won’t have to learn all the technicalities to use this camera.
+And since it has auto exposure, your kid won’t have to learn all the technicalities to use this camera.
 He/she could always start by focusing on composition.

 4. Fujifilm Instax Mini 40

 Kids who like a classic look will love the Fujifilm Instax Mini 40.
 This instant camera has a beautiful design and shoots square 2×3 photos.
 Images are printed immediately, and this camera has no memory card support, making the nature of the camera truly instant.
 It’s definitely one of the best cameras for kids in terms of design.
 This camera is both fun and elegant.

 Polaroid holds a special spot in the photo industry.
 The company was the first to commercialize user-friendly instant cameras, changing the way we look at photography forever.
 Polaroid keeps producing instant cameras, and the Now i-Type model stays true to its roots with a classic design.
 But don’t mistake this for an old camera.
 The Polaroid Now i-Type has a built-in rechargeable battery, a powerful flash, and a good lens.
 It also comes with modern technology like autofocus and double exposure.
 This model is compatible with both i-Type and 600 film, making it that much more versatile.

 6. GoPro Hero 7 Black

 This will be great for casual 12MP photos and 4K videos.
 A built-in touchscreen makes it easy to frame and preview photos.
 GoPro is trusted by the industry, making this an option you won’t regret.

 7. Sony DSCH300